adirao-projects/adventofcode2023/README.md

 ## Forward

 Hi there, my name is Adi.
-I like doing the Advent of Code every year and this year I want to document my progress and thoughts on each problem here on this git repo!
+I like doing the Advent of Code every year and this year I want to document my progress and thoughts on each problem here on this git repo.
+I'm [@adiraowastaken on Twitter](https://twitter.com/adiraowastaken) and I should be posting there to.
+Edits are welcome (especially to the starter files), just create a pull request before you do anything.

+**IMPORTANT, there are solutions that are posted here so don't spoil yourself!**

 ----